-Non-Deterministic Performance Anomolies
+Non-Deterministic Performance Anomalies

 With in-memory caching, we started to notice occasional non-deterministic fluctuations of the execution times in some of the tasks.
-These slow tasks, even though few, affect the performance of the computation significantly as the execution time of a whole iteration is dependent on the slowest task of the iteration.
+These slow tasks, even though few, affect the performance of the computation significantly because the execution time of a whole iteration is dependent on the slowest task of the iteration.
 Even though Twister4Azure supports the duplicated execution of the slow tasks, in this scenario the cost of duplicate execution is more than the cost of the slow task, as the duplicate task would have to fetch the data from the Azure Blob Storage.
-Figure 5 top row gives an example of an execution trace of a computation that is affected by this performance fluctuation.
-The performance fluctuations cause the unusually high execution times in the left graph while the tail of the bars in the right hand graph shows the effect of performance fluctuations for the overall performance.
+Figure 5 top row gives an example of an execution trace of a computation that shows this performance fluctuation.
+The performance fluctuations cause the unusual high execution times in the left graph while the tail of the bars in the right hand graph shows the effect of performance fluctuations for the overall performance.
 With further experimentation, we were able to narrow down the cause of this anomaly to the use of large amount of memory within a single .NET process.
 One may assume that using only local storage caching would perform better as it reduces the load on memory.
 We in fact found that the Map execution times were very stable with local storage caching, but the total task time that includes the disk reading time is highly unstable in the case of local-storage only caching.

 A memory-mapped file contains the contents of a file mapped to the virtual memory and can be read or modified directly through memory.
 Memory-mapped files can be shared across multiple processes and can be used to facilitate inter-process communication. .NET framework version 4 introduces memory-mapped files and facilitates creation of a memory-mapped file directly in memory specifically to support inter-process data sharing.
 We exploit this feature by using in-memory memory-mapped files to implement the Twister4Azure in-memory data cache.
 In this implementation, the data will be fetched directly to the in-memory memory-mapped file and will be reused across the iterations.
-The execution times became much more stable with the memory-mapped file based cache implementation.
+The execution times become much more stable with the memory-mapped file based cache implementation.

 With our earlier mechanisms, the performance on larger Azure instances (with number of workers equal to the number of cores) was very unstable.
 On the contrary, when using memory-mapped caching, the execution times were more stable on the larger instances than in smaller instances.
 The ability to utilize larger instances effectively is a significant advantage as larger instances improve data sharing across workers, facilitate load balancing within the instances, simplify data communication as well as cluster monitoring with less number of instances and provide better deployment stability.
 The memory-mapped caching has an overhead over the direct in-memory caching, as the data needs to be parsed every time adding a small cost to the task execution times.
 However, we find that the execution time stability advantage outweighs the added execution cost.
 In Table 2, we present results using Small and Large Azure instances.
 Unfortunately, we were not able to utilize Extra Large instances during the course of our testing due to a resource outage bound to our ‘affinity group’.
 We believe the performance will be even better in Extra Large instances.
 Middle row of Figure 5 presents an execution trace of a job that uses Memory Mapped file based caching.